Scott: ‘I don’t think it made any sense’ for McConnell to boot me from Commerce

 Scott cited his résumé as former chief executive of Columbia/HCA, one of the nation’s largest health care companies, and his two terms as governor of Florida, the nation’s third-biggest state economy, as why he should serve on the panel.

-He said he can still work on issues under its jurisdiction through Sen. Ted Cruz (R-Texas), who serves as the panel’s ranking Republican.
+He said he can still work on issues under its jurisdiction through Sen. Ted Cruz (Texas), who serves as the panel’s ranking Republican.

 “I’ll still do my job.
 Ted Cruz is the ranking member, I’ve got a relationship with him.
 But I don’t know why, I don’t think it made any sense,” he said.